Frequently Asked Questions

 Selection will be based on several key criteria, including purpose alignment, economic viability, feasibility, impact potential, and innovation.
 Your proposed solution should aim to deliver both economic success and measurable environmental impact.

-Applications that demonstrate the following characteristics will be scored favorably:
+Ventures that demonstrate the below will be scored most favourably:

 Can I edit my application after submitting it?